wvbe/interfais/README.md

 # Other notes
 If you'd like to use this project and require versioned dependencies, point to a specific tag, commit, send me a message (and I'll version) or create a fork.
 Pull requests are, of course, encouraged!

-* Bucket list
-    * Windows compati... never mind
-    * Better way to ui.clear(), or rerender select rows in general.
-    * Color themes/palettes for different cases (eg. focused, blurred, highlighted, dimmed, error, warn, info, etc...)
-    * Fix the bugs listed under "Known bugs"
-    * Not prerender lines before viewport & scroll, instead remember last queueItem & queueItemLine
-    * Not preprender lines after viewport & scroll
-    * Exit early when cannot scroll, (or at least not clear lines further than one (or scrollDistance) rows away from lines when scrolling up or down)
-    * pageUp & pageDown should first/last focus ui menu
-    * A catch() mechanism in InputManager that keeps an array of catches, but only uses the most recent one an pops when released.
 * v 1.0.0
     * Managers & applicable factories instanced within, and exposed through interfais application instance, this change introduces breaking changes.
     * ui.stream() for streaming stdout and stderr from spawned child processes, for example